stuartemiddleton/intel_viz_entity_graph/README.md

 Stuart E. Middleton,.
 Anita Lavorgna, Geoff Neumann and David Whitehead.
 2020.
 Information Extraction from the Long Tail: A Socio-Technical AI Approach for Criminology Investigations into the Online Illegal Plant Trade.
 In Proceedings of ACM Web Science conference (WebSci 2020).
 ACM, July 6–10, 2020, Southampton, United Kingdom.
 4 pages. https://doi.org/10.1145/3394332.3402838
 ```

-# Pre-requisites (earlier versions may be suitable but are untested)
+# Pre-requisites

 python >= 3.7, matplotlib >= 3.1, networkx >= 2.3

+Earlier versions may be suitable but are untested.
+The software is intended to be used by someone with a basic understanding of Python so they can edit the configuration and generate a data graph JSON file.

 # Usage